What if your dental practice could grow far beyond your wildest dreams?

 Such e-mail marketing may include special deals and opportunities.
 This provides an incentive for those who have held off on going to the dentist to make an appointment.

 As with your social media, you shouldn't use e-mail marketing exclusively for deals and advertisement.
-You also need to focus on content marketing.
+You also need to focus on content marketing services.

 8. Content Marketing